OWASP/CheatSheetSeries/HelpGuide.md

 #### General Information

 **Q: What is the OWASP Cheat Sheet Series?**
-A: The OWASP Cheat Sheet Series is a collection of concise, high-value information on specific application security topics, created by various experts in the field.
+A: The OWASP Cheat Sheet Series is a collection of concise, high-value informational articles on specific application security topics, created by various experts in the field.

 **Q: Who creates the cheat sheets?**
 A: The cheat sheets are created by application security professionals who have expertise in the specific topics covered.